Date: 17 April 2017

 And then there’s the shower, which works really well and is also much nicer than the one Emirates has.
 I must say you feel a lot less grimy traveling when you have a shower to use on board.
 Every passenger gets five minutes of water, after which the supply automatically stops.
 However, during the shower you can interrupt the flow of water any time, so that the five minutes are more than enough to lather up and rinse down.
 For the shower passengers are provided with nice fluffy towels, conditioner, shower gel and shampoo.

 The crew on this flight seem friendly enough and once I am seated they all come to introduce themselves.
 The young lady in charge of my cabin is Brazilian.
-She introduces herself and shows me around the features of the apartment, in case I’m not familiar with them.
+She give me a tour of the features of the apartment, in case I’m not familiar with them.

 As a welcome drink I have a glass of still water with ice and lemon, which is served with a bowl of dates, a hot towel and a welcome note from Etihad Airways signed by the inflight service manager.